Week 8: Privacy Policies, Incomplete Contracts, and Power

 - Unlike the US, there are countries and national/international institutions where policies are formed, in varying degrees, by processes in which data comes into play

-- We’ll discuss more examples; two I can speak to directly given work as data consultant:
+- We’ll discuss more examples; two I can speak to directly from work as data consultant:

 - EU: Consulted on project around implementation of GDPR